johnnyapol/Shane/README.md

 # Compiling
 Shane has no external dependencies, so compiling can easily be done by importing the repository in eclipse or just using javac on the .java files.

+# Special Thanks
+* My friend Shane McKeon, for letting me use his name for this project (thanks Shane!)
+* The RPISEC team for being interested enough in this that I decided to work to make it open source and usable for people other than myself.